 The plan of study approval process includes review and signed approval by the student's advisor, graduate committee members, and the ADH for Graduate Programs.
 The Plan of Study is to be submitted to the Academic Programs Manager for electronic approval by the ADH for Graduate Programs and the Dean of the Graduate School.

 Required PhD Milestones and Examinations

-All ENGE PhD students are required to complete the following milestones in the order listed:
+All ENGE PhD students are required to complete the following milestones in the order listed (Tabled 3), ensuring to meet the scheduling and reporting requirements.